 The character 文 (wén) originally meant “patterns”, though it is more often translated as “culture” or “civilization” as it refers to arts such as literature, calligraphy, music, ritual, mathematics, and even archery and charioteering.

-Much in the same way as Latin was used as a lingua franca by the educated elite in Europe countries during the Middle Ages, lines from the Book of Songs were also regularly quoted during diplomatic exchanges between representatives of the various different states that existed during the Spring and Autumn period to avoid potential misunderstandings between participants (not to mention showcase their wit and learning).
+Much in the same way as Latin was used as the lingua franca by the educated elite in Europe countries during the Middle Ages, lines from the Book of Songs were also regularly quoted during diplomatic exchanges between representatives of the various different states that existed during the Spring and Autumn period to avoid potential misunderstandings between participants (not to mention showcase their wit and learning).

 Confucius was fond of quoting from the text when the appropriate situation arose.
-A number of exchanges like the one that takes place between him and Zigong in Chapter 15 of Book 1 on the phrase “‘Like carving and polishing stones, like cutting and grinding gems” can be found in The Analects.
+A number of exchanges like the one that takes place between him and Zigong in Chapter 15 of Book 1 on the phrase “‘Like carving and polishing stones, like cutting and grinding gems’” can be found in the Analects.

 Confucius is also believed by some to have edited the Book of Songs before his death, though there is no concrete evidence to back up this claim.